-If you happen to see Pierre-Emmanuel Taittinger behind a bar pouring his family’s almost 300-year-old label’s champagne, with a Black River Caviar bar on one side of him and a Hog Island Oyster bar on the other, either you are dreaming or you are at the first night Welcome Party of the GourmetFest Carmel 2016.
+If you happen to see Pierre-Emmanuel Taittinger behind a bar pouring his family’s almost 300-year-old label’s champagne, with a Black River Caviar bar on one side of him and a Hog Island Oyster bar on the other, either you are dreaming, or you are at the first night Welcome Party of the GourmetFest Carmel 2016.
 The four-day foodie extravaganza featuring an exclusive roster of Relais & Châteaux chefs and the world’s best wine estates took place Feb.
 25-28, and we’re still in recovery mode from the decadent offerings.

 Each year, a world-renowned team of wine experts and Relais & Châteaux chefs descend on Carmel-by-the-Sea, transforming the sleepy hamlet into a food lover’s and wine aficionado’s paradise.
-GourmetFest celebrated its third year with vineyard tours, cooking demos, wine tastings, sumptuous meals designed for the most discerning palates and a wild mushroom hunt.
+GourmetFest celebrated its third year with vineyard tours, cooking demos, wine tastings, sumptuous meals designed for the most discerning palates, and a wild mushroom hunt.

 The Relais &Châteaux GourmetFest is not, nor does it try to be, an event for the average food and wine lover.
-This is where true connoisseurs come to play, where elite wine collectors gather to share their very specialized obsession with like-minded folk such as legendary sommeliers Rajat Parr and Larry Stone.
+This is where true connoisseurs come to play, where elite wine collectors gather to share their very specialized obsession with like-minded folks such as legendary sommeliers Rajat Parr and Larry Stone.

-Take Conrad Kenley for instance, a second time participant in the GourmetFest Carmel who has already decided to return in 2017.
+Take Conrad Kenley, for instance, a second-time participant in the GourmetFest Carmel who has already decided to return in 2017.
 When asked what makes him return year after year, he quickly responds, “Because I know that David Fink will do something really special.”
 Conrad shipped several rare bottles of wine to the event for his own enjoyment.
-He brought them along not because there wouldn’t be enough top caliber wine at the event, but because he knew that the select group in attendance would have the proper appreciation for the exclusive vintages.
-Conrad shared the bottles pictured with old and new friends, sommeliers and chefs, over pizza at a late night gathering well after the exquisite seven course meal that evening.
+He brought them along not because there wouldn’t be enough top caliber wine at the event but because he knew that the select group in attendance would have the proper appreciation for the exclusive vintages.
+Conrad shared the bottles pictured with old and new friends, sommeliers and chefs, over pizza at a late-night gathering well after the exquisite seven-course meal that evening.
 This is apparently how the crème de la crème of the wine world roll.

 And speaking of the crème de la crème of the wine world, the 2016 event boasted Château LaTour, Domaine Leflaive, Ornellaia, Rochioli, Champagne Taittinger, Domaine Eugénie, Château Grillet, Araujo, Masseto, ROAR Wines, Pisoni Vineyards, Mount Eden Vineyards, Taylor Fladgate, Chappellet, Peay Vineyards, Ayinger, Silvestri Vineyards, Morgan Winery, I. Brand and Family, Georis Wine, Failla Wines, Crocker & Starr Winery, Calera Wine Company, Caraccioli Cellars, Copain Wines, Williams Selyem, Tablas Creek Vineyard, Qupe Wine Cellars, Morning Dew Ranch, Domaine de la Côte, Fink Family Estate Vineyard, Galante Vineyards and Georis Wine.